 - a.
 Submission of request for interpretation.
-Before a written interpretation will be provided by the community development director, a request for interpretation must be submitted to the community development director in writing in a form. - b.
+Before a written interpretation will be provided by the zoning administrator, a request for interpretation must be submitted to the zoning administrator in writing in a form. - b.
 Rendering of interpretation.
-Within 30 days after the request for interpretation has been submitted, the community development director will review and evaluate the request in light of the master plan, this chapter, the zoning map, and other relevant codes and statutes, and then render an interpretation. - c.
+Within 30 days after the request for interpretation has been submitted, the zoning administrator will review and evaluate the request in light of the master plan, this chapter, the zoning map, and other relevant codes and statutes, and then render an interpretation. - c.
 Form.
-The interpretation will be in writing and sent to the applicant by mail within seven days after the interpretation is made by the community development director. - 3.
-Appeal.
+The interpretation will be in writing and sent to the applicant by mail within seven days after the interpretation is made by the zoning administrator. - Appeal.
 Any person aggrieved by a written interpretation from the community development director may appeal the interpretation to the zoning board of appeals, by filing a written appeal of the administrative determination.